shlomoPearl/C-Assignments/README.md

 # C-Assignments
-All 4 of my assignments from a systems programming course. including the solution of several exam questions.
+All of my assignments from a systems programming and advance programing courses . including the solution of several exam questions.